-New Life Church is privileged to partner with the Christian Reformed Church in North America, a 160-year-old Protestant denomination.
-We are a diverse family of healthy congregations, assemblies, and ministries expressing the good news of God’s kingdom that transforms lives and communities worldwide.
+New Life Church is privileged to partner with the Christian Reformed Church in North America, a 170-year-old Protestant denomination rooted in God's word, committed to the gospel and centrality of Christ.
+We are a diverse family of congregations, assemblies, and ministries expressing the good news of God’s kingdom that transforms lives and communities worldwide.

 As a people called by God, we gather to praise God, listen to Him, and respond.
 We nurture each other in faith and obedience to Christ.
 We love and care for one another as God’s people.
 We commit ourselves to serve and to tell others about Jesus.
 We pursue God’s justice and peace in every area of life.
 What does the name Christian Reformed Church of North America mean?